jaysachs/bga-zooloretto/local/Notes.md

    board "zooms", the active board "shrinks", i.e. they swap sizes.
 That probably requires javascript.

-6. BIG ISSUE: while responsivle layout works great with player panels on top, they fail totally when playerboards are on the right.
+6. FIXED.
+BIG ISSUE: while responsivle layout works great with player panels on top, they fail totally when playerboards are on the right.
 Need to have two mockups, for each possiblity.
+Switched to 4.0vw size and this works now.